Ahmed-Ali-Elbaz/INFRA-REPO-FINAL/README.md

 ## What can be improved upon?

 - I'm gonna improve terraform code to use moduleand integrate ansible with terraform and make ansible deploy jenkins yaml files on GKE Cluster
-- I will change add testing and code analysis stages to send reports to Sonarqube server & push the image to Nexus
+- I will add testing and code analysis stages to send reports to Sonarqube server & push the image to Nexus

 ## Appendix